AABK6/citizen-budget-lab/api-points.md

   - Expenditures: `GOV_10A_EXP` → `A.MIO_EUR.S13.GF{MAJOR}.{NA_ITEM}.FR`
   - Revenues: `GOV_10A_TAXAG` → `A.MIO_EUR.S13.{NA_ITEM}.FR` and `GOV_10A_MAIN` → `A.MIO_EUR.S13.{P11|P12}.FR`
   - Known caveats: `D.41` not exposed for ESA mapping here; use COFOG 01.7 TE proxy.
 Citycare uses `D.632`.
 Some `D.4`/`D.7` series may need other flows.
 See `docs/LEGO_METHOD.md` (Known Limitations).

 ---

+Reform inputs — Environment / Carbon

+- Excise bases and rates (DGFiP/Eurostat): baseline for carbon tax levels (CO2e/t) and excise families (TICPE/TICGN/etc.).
+Use to parameterize a Carbon Tax lever (rate, base coverage) and recycling paths (dividend vs. labor tax cut).
+For distributional notes, join to household fuel shares when available.

+Reform inputs — Staffing (teachers/nurses/cops)

+- PAP/RAP performance indicators and ministerial HR series for FTE counts, salary grids, and coverage ratios.
+Use to tag feasibility (Law/Admin/Lag) and indicative lags for hiring/redeployments.
+MVP does not auto‑cost; amounts are lever‑driven with sources attached.

+---